What Goes In Must Come Out

 This is also the case for indoor cats.
 Despite being domesticated, indoor cats have a natural instinct to dig a hole for their pee or poop so that it can’t been seen, which is where litter and litter boxes come in to play!

-Choosing The Right Litter Box For Your Cat
+Choosing The Best Litter Box For Your Cat

 At Hepper, we use the Modko Flip Litter Box.

-There are important factors to consider when picking a litter box for your cat.
+There are important factors to consider when picking the best litter box for your cat.